andycroll/andycroll.com/_posts/2018/2018-05-13-a-job-should-know-whether-to-run-itself.md

 ```

-# Or...
+# Or…

-...throw the symbol `:abort` in a callback so a job does not enqueue itself.
+…throw the symbol `:abort` in a callback so a job does not enqueue itself.

 ```ruby
 class SendNotificationJob < ApplicationJob